sofiasartori24/csw24-grupoe-T1_CS-fastapi/terraform/README.md

 ## Important Notes

-- The RDS instance is configured with deletion protection by default.
-Set `db_deletion_protection = false` in `terraform.tfvars` to allow deletion.
+- This configuration uses existing resources (VPC, subnets, RDS, IAM role) rather than creating new ones
-- The Lambda function is configured with VPC access to connect to the RDS instance.
-This requires the Lambda function to have the appropriate IAM permissions.
+- The Lambda function is configured with VPC access to connect to the RDS instance
-- The API Gateway is configured with CORS to allow cross-origin requests.
+- The API Gateway is configured with CORS to allow cross-origin requests
-- CloudWatch logs are configured to retain logs for 14 days by default.
+- CloudWatch logs are configured to retain logs for 14 days by default

-## Improvements
+## Improvements Made

 The following improvements have been made to the previous configuration:

 1. **VPC Configuration**:
-   - Properly configured VPC access for Lambda
+   - Properly configured VPC access for Lambda using variables
-   - Used variables for VPC and subnet IDs
+   - Used subnet IDs from variables for better flexibility

-2. **RDS Configuration**:
+2. **Security Group Configuration**:
-   - Created a new RDS instance with proper configuration
+   - Created a dedicated security group for Lambda
-   - Added security group for RDS with restricted access
+   - Added a security group rule to allow Lambda to access RDS

 3. **Lambda Configuration**:
-   - Created IAM role with appropriate permissions
+   - Used environment variables for configuration
-   - Added VPC configuration for Lambda
+   - Added proper VPC configuration for database access
-   - Added environment variables for configuration
+   - Configured CloudWatch logs with retention policy

-4. **Security**:
+4. **API Gateway Configuration**:
-   - Added proper IAM roles and policies
+   - Added CORS support
-   - Restricted security group access
+   - Configured throttling and metrics
-   - Added tags to all resources
+   - Added proper routes for the API

-5. **Monitoring**:
+5. **Resource Tagging**:
-   - Added CloudWatch logs for Lambda
+   - Added tags to all resources for better management
-   - Configured API Gateway with detailed metrics
+   - Included environment and project information